aloualou56/alouBOT/README.md

 If anyone wants to change something about the code, feel free to make a PULL REQUEST, and I will consider it. alouBOT may also be updated a couple of times with new features!

+Please don't copy my project and claim it to be yours.
+It took me several hours!
+I don't mind showing it to your friends as yours, but please don't copy it and upload it to Github as your project!